Kitzbuhel ski weekends overview

-With a pedestrianised, medieval, bustling centre at its heart, Kitzbuhel is teeming with charm.
-A reputation as the most beautiful ski town in Europe and where comfort is every bit as important as the skiing.
-You may need a healthy ski break budget for the impressive mountain heritage; but whether you're after charming mountain restaurants, dancing on tables or relaxing in the spa - you won't be disappointed with Kitzbuhel.
+With a pedestrianised, medieval, bustling centre at its heart, Kitzbuhel ski weekends are teeming with charm.
+Kitzbuhel comes with a reputation as the most beautiful ski town in Europe and a place where the accommodation is every bit as important as the ski area.
+You may need a healthy ski break budget to afford Kitzbuhel's impressive mountain heritage; but whether you're after charming mountain restaurants, dancing on tables, or relaxing in the spa - you won't be disappointed here.

 The resort lies at an altitude of 760m, which is low for a modern resort.
 The lower slopes are susceptible to thawing in the early and later stages of the season.
-So to ensure top-to-bottom soft, gripping snow the best time to visit is definitely mid-winter.
+So, to ensure top-to-bottom snow, the best time to visit is definitely mid-winter.

 The Hahnenkamm, properly named the Streif is a major b-line for any experienced skiers but it's the rest of the resort that most come to Kitzbuhel to experience.
 The lift system is super quick and queues are diminishing by the season.

 Beginner slopes are lower down and then progress onto the quieter Kitzbuheler Horn away from the busy areas to give you time to think rather than worry about the people around you.